Skip to main content

 The Endocrine System an Interconnected Web

 To fully appreciate the limitations of a single-marker approach, one must understand the system that produces them.
-The is the body’s master communication network, a collection of glands that produce and secrete hormones.
+The endocrine system is the body’s master communication network, a collection of glands that produce and secrete hormones.
 These hormones are chemical messengers that travel through the bloodstream to tissues and organs, regulating everything from metabolism and growth to mood and sleep.

 This system does not operate as a series of independent silos.
 It is a deeply interconnected web, where the function of one gland directly influences the others through a series of elegant feedback loops.